in collaboration with Giorgio Tommasini & Peter Siedlaczek

 A master keyboard (5 octaves or more) with some configurable MIDI controllers, pitchwheel, modwheel, and an expression pedal (or breath controller) is required for real time playing.
 Virtually any type of windcontroller can also be used to play this instrument.
 If real time playing is not contemplated (you will miss a great fun though) using a sequencer may obviate the need for several physical midi controllers, while maintaining full control of the instrument's expressiveness.

-The Oboe & English Horn have been thoroughly tested on most common sequencers, like Cubase, Logic, GarageBand and Digital Performer.
+The Flutes have been thoroughly tested on most common sequencers, like Cubase, Logic, GarageBand and Digital Performer.

 A good quality audio interface (USB, FireWire, PCI) with suitable low latency drivers (like ASIO for the PC) is required.
 Accepted buffer size are 128 -2048 samples (256-512 recommended).
 Excellent results will be obtained with any sample rate between 44.1 and 96 kHz.

-The Oboe & English Horn bundle is available at the price of EUR 149 (+VAT, if applicable).
+The Flutes package is available at the price of EUR 229 (+VAT, if applicable).
 Please note that these instruments will not be available as individual items, but only as a bundle.
-In addition, all Samplemodeling customers are entitled to a time-limited 10% discount.
-Watch the NEWS for details on how to obtain the discount coupon.
+All Samplemodeling customers are entitled to a time-limited 10% discount.

 Yes.
 Please click on the “buy” link on top of the page.